eiffel-community/eiffel-intelligence/wiki/configuration.md

 * event.repository.url

+A shallow property has been added , which is set to true.
+With property **event.repository.shallow** set to true, the ER query from Eiffel Intelligence will search the event id only in main ER.
+It will not look in external ER(s) for event ids.
+If this parameter set to false , search for event id will extended to External ER(s) as well.

+The event id is of aggregated object.
+Using this event id , ER query will retrieve upstream/downstream events.

+* event.repository.shallow

 ## MongoDB

 You can set up connections to a single MongoDB instance or a Replica set of multiple MongoDB instances with or